Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Introduction

-\paragraph{Contributions.} \begin{enumerate}[noitemsep,leftmargin=*] \item The most comprehensive cross-template FV transfer study to date: 12 tasks, 6 models, 672 cross-template pairs per model (4,032 total), with pre-registered difficulty predictions and honest assessment of prediction failures. \item A \emph{steerability-without-decodability dissociation}: additive FV steering succeeds for tasks where the logit lens (the model's own unembedding) \emph{cannot} decode the correct output at any intermediate layer.
-The predicted opposite cell (decodable without steerable) has only 3 instances across all models (all Mistral, for reverse\_word and sentiment\_flip).
-This demonstrates that FVs operate through non-unembedding-aligned subspaces invisible to standard interpretability tools. \item \emph{FV vocabulary projection}: projecting extracted function vectors through the model's unembedding reveals universally incoherent token distributions---even for FVs achieving $>$0.90 steering accuracy---providing direct evidence that FVs encode \emph{computational instructions} rather than answer directions. \item Demonstration that the previously reported negative cosine-transfer correlation ($r = -0.572$) was a small-sample artifact that dissolves at 4$\times$ task scale: cosine adds $\Delta R^2 \leq 0.011$ beyond task identity. \item Cross-model validation across 3 families (Llama, Gemma, Mistral) showing the inverted dissociation, null geometry result, and template-style invariance are architecture-general findings, plus a novel model-family mechanistic divergence revealed by post-steering logit lens analysis. \item \emph{Activation patching} localizing where cross-template transfer is causally concentrated: tasks with high IID accuracy show perfect recovery at specific layers, while genuinely hard tasks show zero recovery everywhere---confirming that the difficulty hierarchy reflects causal localization, not just statistical correlation. \item A concrete evaluation protocol and open-source codebase for validating steering interventions. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate}[noitemsep,leftmargin=*] \item \textbf{The largest cross-template FV transfer study to date.} 12 tasks, 6 models, 672 directed pairs per model (4{,}032 total); pre-registered difficulty predictions with honest assessment of prediction failures. \item \textbf{Systematic quantification of the steerability-without-decodability dissociation.} Additive FV steering succeeds where the model's own unembedding cannot decode the correct answer at any layer; the predicted opposite pattern has only 3/72 instances.
+Closely related observations exist~\citep{todd2024function, ward2025reasoning, sinii2025steering, arad2025saes, makelov2024subspace, she2025linear}; we organize them into a single $2 \times 2$ matrix and quantify the gap with a tuned-lens robustness check. \item \textbf{Tuned-lens validation.} Per-layer diagonal affine translators close only 1 of 14 steerable-not-decodable gaps (93\% persist), ruling out representational dialect across families with a $\sim$10$\times$ correction-magnitude range. \item \textbf{MLP-probe decoder ladder.} A 2-layer MLP probe with Hewitt \& Liang control selectivity decomposes the 10 logit-lens SAND cells into 5 closed by nonlinear decoding and 5 invisible to every decoder we tried; the Hewitt \& Liang gate vetoes 6 false positives on \texttt{object\_color} where probes attain $>$0.82 top-10 by exploiting label-marginal shortcuts. \item \textbf{Direct evidence that FVs encode computational instructions, not answer directions.} FV vocabulary projections are universally incoherent even at $>$0.90 steering accuracy. \item \textbf{The reported negative cosine--transfer correlation was a small-sample artifact.} At $4\times$ task scale the pooled $r$ dissolves to $|r| \leq 0.20$; cosine adds $\Delta R^2 \leq 0.011$ beyond task identity. \item \textbf{A novel model-family mechanistic divergence.} Post-steering logit-lens analysis shows Mistral FVs rewrite intermediate representations (delta up to $+0.91$), while Llama and Gemma FVs produce near-zero changes on steerable-not-decodable tasks despite equally successful steering---evidence for two distinct mechanisms. \item \textbf{Activation patching localizes cross-template transfer.} Tasks with strong IID steering achieve perfect recovery (1.000) at specific residual-stream layers; genuinely hard tasks show zero recovery everywhere, confirming that the difficulty hierarchy reflects causal localization rather than statistical correlation. \end{enumerate}